-Results
+3. Results

+3.1.
 General toxicity

 One premature death was observed in the daunorubicin group (in the 7th week).
 All animals in the control and ketamine groups survived until the end of the experiment.
-With respect to the initial body weights (control group 4.04±0.14 kg, daunorubicin group 3.81±0.11 kg, ketamine group 4.04±0.24 kg), a significant increase of this parameter was observed at the end of the study in the ketamine (111.5±2.6 %, p<0.05) and control (117.2±2.1 %, p<0.05) groups, while in the daunorubicin group it remained unchanged (99.0±7.3 %, n.s.).
+With respect to the initial body weights (control group = 4.04 ± 0.14 kg, daunorubicin group = 3.81 ± 0.11 kg, ketamine group = 4.04 ± 0.24 kg), a significant increase of this parameter was observed at the end of the study in the ketamine (111.54 ± 2.62 %, p<0.05) and control (117.18 ± 2.06 %, p<0.05) groups, while in the daunorubicin group it remained unchanged (98.97 ± 7.33 %, n.s.).
 The final body weights in the daunorubicin group were also statistically lower than those determined in the control group (p<0.05).

+3.2.
 LV-filling pattern assessed by echocardiography

-The parameters of transmitral inflow were evaluated at weekly intervals, for 10 weeks, in two groups of rabbits (daunorubicin and control) anesthetized with the combined ketamine + xylazine regimen as well as in the ketamine group, where ketamine was employed as the only anesthesia.
-The results are summarized in Figure 2 (E-wave, A-wave, E/A) and Figure 3 (acceleration time, deceleration time).
+The parameters of transmitral inflow were evaluated serially weekly, for 10 weeks, in two groups of rabbits (daunorubicin and control) anaesthetised with the combined ketamine xylazine regimen as well as in the ketamine group, where ketamine only anaesthesia was employed.
+The results are summarised in Fig. 2 (E-wave, A-wave, E/A) and Fig. 3 (acceleration time, deceleration time).
 No significant changes in any parameter were observed in the control group.
-Surprisingly, no significant trend in any parameter could also be recognized in the daunorubicin group, week either in a comparison with the beginning of the experiment or in a comparison with the control group.
-Only few significant (but inconsistent) changes were observed in the daunorubicin group in comparison with the control group and no evident tendency could be distinguished.
-Unlike in the control and daunorubicin groups, where typical biphasic filling was observed (Fig. 1B), only a single high peak was observed in ketamine group (Fig. 1A), despite a maximal horizontal sweep setting.
-Therefore, it was only possible to determine the maximal peak-filling rate (E) and its acceleration and deceleration times.
+Surprisingly, no significant trend in any parameter could be recognized also in the daunorubicin group, either in a comparison with the beginning of the experiment or in a comparison with the control group.
+Only few significant - however inconsistent - changes were observed in the daunorubicin group in comparison with the control group and no clear tendency could be distinguished.
+Unlike in control and daunorubicin groups, where typical biphasic filling was observed (Fig. 1B), only a one high peak was observed in ketamine group (Fig. 1A) - despite the maximal horizontal sweep setting.
+Therefore, here one could determine only the maximal peak-filling rate (E) and its acceleration and deceleration times.
 In comparison with both other groups, markedly different values were obtained in these parameters during the whole experiment, while only few other significant changes were noted (elevation of the maximal peak filling rate in the 7th week and a moderate decrease in deceleration time in the 7th and 8th weeks).